 Using key-based authentication adds an extra layer of convenience when a human is connecting by eliminating the requirement to input a password.
 The key exchange is considered to be the password instead.
 Key authentication is also the de-facto way to set up an automated SSH connection, such as automated file transfers.

 Secure Shell includes the ability to employ key-based authentication, which it calls "identity files."
-To import identity files from the connection screen, click on "Import" and select your public and private keys.
+To import identity files from the connection screen, click on "Import" under the connection info, and select your public and private keys.

 The private key should not have a file extension, while the public key should have the PUB extension.
 For example, you might have "id_rsa" as your private key and "id_rsa.pub" as your public key.

 If the key pair is stored in a PEM file, you must split it into two files before importing.
 This can be by opening the PEM file in a text editor and copy and pasting each key into a new document.
 Without doing this, the app will not accept it.
 The PEM file will look something like this:

 -----BEGIN RSA PRIVATE KEY----- [[KEY HERE]] -----END RSA PRIVATE KEY----- -----BEGIN PUBLIC KEY----- [[KEY HERE]] -----END PUBLIC KEY-----

 Save the new documents under the original filename.
 For example, "id_rsa.pub" would be the file name for the public key.

 If you ever wish to delete any of these keys because they are no longer valid, navigate to the connection screen, and select the identity associated with that key from the menu.
 Now, press the Delete key.
 This will remove both the private and public key files from the HTML5 filesystem, as well as the saved connection.